MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-catalog-connector.md

 #### 3.2 User mapping failures

  ServiceNow user accounts that don't have a Microsoft 365 user in Microsoft Entra ID won't map.
 Non-user, service accounts are expected to fail user mapping.
-Number of user mapping failures can be accessed in identity stats area in connection detail window.
-Log of failed user mappings can be downloaded from Error tab.
+The number of user mapping failures can be accessed in the identity stats area in the connection detail window.
+Log of failed user mappings can be downloaded from the error tab.

 ### 4. **Issues with user criteria access flow**